Symplectomorphism group relations and degenerations of Landau-Ginzburg models: -framed symplectomorphisms

-We note that if every components of the boundary of $Q$ is degenerated or bounds a stratified Morse singularity over some $q_i \in \detl{\pi}$, then $\mbF$ equals $\Symp (N_{\partial \mcz} \mcz / \partial \mcz)$.
+We note that if every facet on the boundary of $Q$ is corresponds to a degenerated divisor or one with a stratified Morse singularity over some $q_i \in \detl{\pi}$, then $\mbF$ equals $\Symp (N_{\partial \mcz} \mcz / \partial \mcz)$.
 On the other hand, if $Q$ is simplicial, then $\mbF$ is a discrete subgroup of $\frme$.
-Ideally, one would like to obtain more control over the $\partial$-framing for the non-rigid boundary components and incorporate this into a formula such as the one in \ref{prop:frmechnge}, but this is currently not within our sight.
-However, we may use the results of the previous sections to prove: \begin{prop} If $\pi : \mcy \to D$ is a $\partial$-framed Lefschetz pencil and $q_\infty$ is chosen as above, then there exists a symplectic connection for which
+Ideally, one would like to obtain more control over the $\partial$-framing for the non-rigid boundary components and incorporate this into a formula such as the one in Proposition \ref{prop:frmechnge}, but this is currently not within our sight.
+However, we may use the results of the previous sections to prove the following proposition.

+\begin{prop} If $\pi : \mcy \to D$ is a $\partial$-framed Lefschetz pencil and $q_\infty$ is chosen as above, then there exists a symplectic connection for which the parallel transport map $\partrans$ lifts to

 where $\mbF$ is the $\partial$-frame group associated to $\pi$. \end{prop} \begin{proof} For every $i \in I_m$, we have, by definition, that the divisors supporting the degenerate point are horizontal with respect to $\tilde{\omega}$.
-As described in section \ref{subsec:stm}, the monodromy is Hamiltonian isotopic to a map supported on the relatively compact neighborhood $K_i$.
-Since this neighborhood can be made to be disjoint from all $\divi_i$ with $i \in T$, the restriction of the map to the framing group $\mbF$ is well defined.
+By Proposition~\ref{prop:stratmon}, the monodromy around $q_i$ is Hamiltonian isotopic to a map supported on the relatively compact neighborhood $K_i$.
+By the definition of $R$, the vanishing cycle $L_i$ associated to $i \in I_m$ is disjoint from $\divi_j$ for all $j \in R$ so we may choose a neighborhood $K_i$ which also is disjoint.
+Thus the restriction of the map to the framing group $\mbF$ is well defined.
 Indeed, the monodromy map is the identity on any rigid $\divi_i$.

 \end{proof}